Current Projcets

 BugWright2

-The aim of the project is the development and scientific investigation of a system for the maintenance of ship hulls and tanks.
-Autonomous robot systems are used, especially drones in the air and on water, as well as so-called crawlers.
-The latter walk the hull of a ship and scan its surface.
-The damaged areas identified in this way are automatically documented and processed in three dimensions.
-The results should then flow into corresponding products.
-Together with the Chair of Business Psychology at the University of Trier (Prof. Dr. Thomas Ellwart) and the RWTH Aachen (Prof. Dr. Torsten W. Kuhlen, Virtual Reality & Immersive Visualization), we are developing suitable user interfaces and visualizations for monitoring the robot systems and for analysis of the recorded data.
-On the basis of work, task and user-centered requirement analyses, corresponding interactive VR and AR systems are designed, analyzed and tested in the field.
+The aim of the project is the development and scientific investigation of a system for the maintenance of hulls and tanks.
+Autonomous robotic systems, especially drones in the air and water, as well as so-called crawlers are used for this purpose.
+The latter walk along the hull of a ship and scan its surface.
+The damaged areas detected in this way are automatically documented and processed three-dimensionally.
+The results will then be incorporated into corresponding products.
+Together with the Chair of Business Psychology at the University of Trier and the RWTH Aachen University, we are developing suitable user interfaces to support this process in virtual reality.

 Link: Project homepage; Cordis @ EU; Project homepage of Business Psychology @ Uni Trier